haphamo/lighthouse-web-notes/Week_1/Day_3/notes.md

 }
 ```
 - Functions can only return one thing.
 That thing can (as we've seen) be a primitive data type, like a number, a boolean, null or a string.
 In some cases it makes sense to return an object.
+- `this.` refers to the object the method (function) was called on.